ivotron/popper2-paper/paper/paper.md

 script: "popper run -f wf.yml"
 ```

-In this section, we discuss how we reduced the training duration in the above workflow by reproducing it on a GPU enabled Kubernetes cluster.
+In this subsection, we discuss how we reduced the training duration in the above workflow by reproducing it on a GPU enabled Kubernetes cluster.

 On Kubernetes clusters, steps of a Popper workflow run in separate pods that can get scheduled on any node of the cluster in a separate namespace.
 Popper first builds the images required by the workflow and pushes them to an online image registry like DockerHub, Google Container Registry, etc.
 Then a `PersistentVolumeClaim` is created to claim persistent storage space from a shared filesystem like NFS [@sandberg1985design] for the different step pods to share and the workflow context consisting of scripts, configs, etc. is copied into it.
 Finally, for each step of the workflow, a pod is created that binds to the shared volume and the corresponding scripts or commands are executed inside the pod.

 Although any Kubernetes cluster can be used, for this case, we used a 3-node Kubernetes cluster on CloudLab [@CloudLab] each with an NVIDIA 12GB PCI P100 GPU.
 The training pod used the single GPU of the node on which it was scheduled.
 Reproducing a locally developed workflow on a Kubernetes cluster only requires changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.